 2014 Infiniti Q70Enlarge Photo

 GET A FREE PRICE QUOTE

-Infiniti has given its range for 2014 new badging, and the Q70 is now the new nomenclature for cars once known as the M class.
-The Q70 sedan is currently in its third generation, with previous generations launched in 2003, 2006, and 2011.
+Infiniti has given its lineup for 2014 new badges, and the Q70 is now the new nomenclature for cars once known as the M class.
+The Q70 sedan is currently in its third generation, with previous generations having launched in 2003, 2006, and 2011.

 The Infiniti Q70 is a four-door sport sedan that competes with the BMW 5-Series, Jaguar XF, Lexus GS, and Mercedes-Benz E-Class, as well as perhaps the Acura RLX.
 The Q70 emphasizes driving performance more than some of those cars, while maintaining a luxurious feel.

 Today's Q70 debuted at the 2009 Los Angeles Auto Show as the Infiniti M, and went on sale during Spring 2010.
 It was previewed by a stunning concept sedan, called the Infiniti Essence, that revealed styling themes and a design language for the Infiniti brand going forward.
 The flowing lines helped to boost the car's profile among the crowded set of traditional luxury competitors, which was then expanding to the similarly expressive Jaguar XF.

 We've always rated the Q70's V-8 powertrain highly, along with its Essence-inspired styling both inside and out, the surprisingly large rear seat, and its superb handling, steering, and ride quality.
 Fit and finish among the best in class too, and the interior offers a particularly elegant option of silver-buffed wood trim.